alekswebnet/beestprice/README.md

-# Nuxt 3 Minimal Starter
+# Beestprice
+Ukrainian stores products price crawler.
+Builded on Nuxt 3 and Puppeteer.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.